Items Restricted for Import in Canada¶

 Original retail packaging; or

-have the original label affixed to it which clearly indicates what the health product is and what it contains.
+Have the original label affixed to it, which indicates what the health product is and what it contains.

 Goods contaminated with soil¶

-Soil is a major carrier of invasive species as well as plant and animal diseases and is a high risk pathway for foreign pests and diseases that can harm Canadian’s economy, environment and natural resources.
+Soil is a major carrier of invasive species and plant and animal diseases.
+It is a high-risk pathway for foreign pests and for diseases that can harm Canadian’s economy, environment and natural resources.
 All goods found to be contaminated with soil are inadmissible and will be refused entry or ordered removed from Canada (e.g., Muddy hiking boots).

-As invasive insects and diseases can exist in firewood, it cannot be imported into Canada without a permit.
-Prohibited consumer products: The Canada Consumer Products Safety Act prohibits you from importing consumer products that could pose a danger to the public (for example, baby walkers or jequirity beans that are often found in art or bead work).
+As invasive insects and diseases can exist in firewood, firewood cannot be imported into Canada without a permit.
+Prohibited consumer products: The Canada Consumer Products Safety Act prohibits you from importing consumer products that could pose a danger to the public (for example, baby walkers or jequirity beans that are often found in art or beadwork).

 Balloon Blowing Kits